When should you hire a chartered accountant?

 Statutory audit: a different threshold.
 Do not confuse the expert-comptable with the commissaire aux comptes (CAC — statutory auditor).
 The CAC is an independent controller, mandatory for companies exceeding certain thresholds (at least two of three criteria: 50 employees, €4M revenue, €2M total assets — 2025 updated thresholds).
 The expert-comptable, by contrast, is an advisor and producer of accounts — the two roles are incompatible for the same company.

-Company creation: the first decisive moment
+Company creation: the first decisive moment#

-The creation phase is often the most strategic time to engage an expert-compatble.
+The creation phase is often the most strategic time to engage an expert-comptable.
 The choices made at the outset shape the tax, social and legal life of the company for years.
 A poor initial choice can cost thousands of euros in additional taxes or poorly optimised social contributions.

 Choosing the legal structure.
 Micro-enterprise, sole proprietorship (EI), EURL, SARL, SAS, SASU — each form has radically different tax and social consequences.
 The expert-comptable illuminates this choice by cross-referencing projected revenue, desired remuneration level, dividend policy and asset protection needs.
 For example, a SASU with an unpaid director pays less in social contributions but does not accrue pension rights — a trade-off that few founders anticipate on their own.

-Choosing the tax regime.
+Choosing the tax régime.
 Income tax (IR) or corporate tax (IS)?
 Opting for corporate tax is not an automatic reflex: in the start-up phase, with anticipated losses, income tax may allow losses to be offset against the household's overall income.
-The expert-comptable models both scenarios over three to five years to identify the most advantageous regime.
+The expert-comptable models both scenarios over three to five years to identify the most advantageous régime.

 Formalities and subsidies.
-Declaration of existence, registration, opening a professional account, applying for ACRE (aid for business creation or takeover), zone-based exemptions (ZFU, ZRR) — the list of procedures is long and each omission has a cost.
+Déclaration of existence, registration, opening a professional account, applying for ACRE (aid for business creation or takeover), zone-based exemptions (ZFU, ZRR) — the list of procedures is long and each omission has a cost.
 The expert-comptable secures the timeline and maximises eligible subsidies.

 Hayot Expertise advice: the earlier an expert-comptable is involved, the more structural errors can be avoided.
 Waiting for the first difficulty typically costs more than preventing it from the start.

-Transitioning to a more complex regime: an accounting turning point
+Transitioning to a more complex régime: an accounting turning point#

 Exceeding micro-entrepreneur thresholds.
-When a self-employed person crosses the revenue ceiling (€77,700 for sales, €23,200 for services), they automatically move to the simplified or standard real regime.
+With the revalued 2026 thresholds, this transition now occurs at €83,600 for services and €203,100 for commercial sales.
+When a self-employed person crosses the applicable revenue ceiling, they automatically move to the simplified or standard real régime.
 This change entails:

-• the obligation to maintain double-entry accounting;
+- the obligation to maintain double-entry accounting;

-• VAT declarations (monthly or quarterly);
+- VAT déclarations (monthly or quarterly);

-• production of a balance sheet and income statement;
+- production of a balance sheet and income statement;

-• filing a tax return on form 2035 (BNC) or 2065 (BIC).
+- filing a tax return on form 2035 (BNC) or 2065 (BIC).

 These obligations represent a workload and technical complexity that far exceed the capabilities of most entrepreneurs.
 A director attempting to manage this transition alone risks VAT errors, missed filings and, ultimately, tax audits and penalties.

-Moving from simplified to standard real regime.
-This threshold (€118,000 revenue for commercial activities, €35,200 for services) imposes monthly VAT declarations and more rigorous accounting tracking.
-The boundary between the two regimes is often unclear to non-specialists.
+Moving from simplified real to standard real régime.
+The 2026 simplified régime thresholds have also been revalued: €945,000 for commercial sales activities (up from €840,000) and €286,000 for services (up from €254,000).
+Beyond these ceilings, the standard régime imposes monthly VAT déclarations and significantly more rigorous accounting tracking.
+The boundary between the two régimes is often unclear to non-specialists.

-VAT: the first real accounting trap
+VAT: the first real accounting trap#

 Value Added Tax is without question the most technical area of French tax law and the greatest source of errors for young businesses.
 The rules vary depending on the nature of the activity (goods, services, real estate, intra-community transactions), revenue level and client location.

-• Determining the applicable rate — standard rate (20%), intermediate (10%), reduced (5.5%) or super-reduced (2.1%) depending on the exact nature of the service;
+- Determining the applicable rate — standard rate (20%), intermediate (10%), reduced (5.5%) or super-reduced (2.1%) depending on the exact nature of the service;

-• Declaration calendar — monthly CA3, quarterly CA3, annual CA12, DES (European Services Declaration) for intra-community transactions;
+- Déclaration calendar — monthly CA3, quarterly CA3, annual CA12, DES (European Services Déclaration) for intra-community transactions;

-• Managing deductible VAT — distinguishing deductible VAT on goods, services and fixed assets, and respecting deduction deadlines;
+- Managing déductible VAT — distinguishing déductible VAT on goods, services and fixed assets, and respecting deduction deadlines;

-• VAT franchise threshold — monitoring the exemption threshold (€36,800 for services, €91,900 for sales — 2025 thresholds) and anticipating the transition to VAT liability.
+- VAT franchise threshold — monitoring the exemption threshold (€37,500 for services, €85,000 for goods — 2026 figures) and anticipating the transition to VAT liability (first filing, invoicing configuration).

-Payroll and human resources management
+Payroll and human resources management#

 From the moment a company hires its first employee, accounting complexity increases exponentially.
 French payroll is one of the most complex in the world, with over 300 social contribution codes and rules that change every year.